commandblock2/unnamed-client/README.md

 Any help is appreciated, especially those can optimize workflow.
 The client jar is very big right now, not sure if I would plan to put the dependencies in the json in the future
 (you are going to download the libs anyway if you want to use the client **LEGALLY**).

+## Why not LiquidBounce?
+LB is great in many aspects, except for performance